 4. Welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, takes note with appreciation of the report on its ninth eighth session, and encourages States to continue to participate in and contribute to its discussions, including by their national specialized bodies and institutions;

-5. Requests the Expert Mechanism to prepare a study, to be finalized by its tenth ninth session, on discrimination faced by indigenous peoples in business and access to financial services, in particular indigenous women entrepreneurs the right to health and indigenous peoples with a focus on children and youth, and to present it to the Human Rights Council at its thirty-sixth third session;
+5. Requests the Expert Mechanism to prepare a study, to be finalized by its tenth ninth session, on challenges and good practices related to economic empowerment of indigenous peoples, in particular indigenous women and indigenous peoples with disabilities, discrimination faced by indigenous peoples in business and access to financial services, in particular indigenous women entrepreneurs the right to health and indigenous peoples with a focus on children and youth, and to present it to the Human Rights Council at its thirty-sixth third session;

 6. Also requests the Expert Mechanism to continue to undertake, with the assistance of the Office of the High Commissioner, the questionnaire survey to seek the views of States and indigenous peoples on best practices regarding possible appropriate measures and implementation strategies in order to attain the end goals of the United Nations Declaration on the Rights of Indigenous Peoples with a view to completing a final summary of responses for presentation to the Human Rights Council at its thirty-third session, and encourages States and indigenous peoples that have not yet provided their responses to do so, as well as those States and indigenous peoples that have already responded to the questionnaire survey to update their responses as appropriate;